Candle: Wax

 For most of recorded history candles were made from tallow (rendered from beef or mutton-fat) or beeswax.
-From the mid 1800s, they were also made from spermaceti, a waxy substance derived from the Sperm whale, which in turn spurred demand for the substance.
+From the mid-1800s, they were also made from spermaceti, a waxy substance derived from the Sperm whale, which in turn spurred demand for the substance.
 Candles were also made from stearin (initially manufactured from animal fats but now produced almost exclusively from palm waxes).
 Today, most candles are made from paraffin wax, a byproduct of petroleum refining.

 Candles can also be made from microcrystalline wax, beeswax (a byproduct of honey collection), gel (a mixture of polymer and mineral oil), or some plant waxes (generally palm, carnauba, bayberry, or soybean wax).
+In the Far East, stillingia tallow and Japan wax from plants have been used for centuries.
+They also used Chinese wax produced from insects.

 The size of the flame and corresponding rate of burning is controlled largely by the candle wick.
 The kind of wax also affects the burn rate, with beeswax and coconut wax burning longer than paraffin or soy wax.

 Production methods utilize extrusion moulding.
 More traditional production methods entail melting the solid fuel by the controlled application of heat.
 The liquid is then poured into a mould, or a wick is repeatedly immersed in the liquid to create a dipped tapered candle.
 Often fragrance oils, essential oils or aniline-based dye is added.